EGI-Federation/documentation/content/en/about/concepts/_index.md

 See [below](#add-page-to-top-navigation-bar) for details on how to control this.
 {{% /alert %}}

-{{% alert title="Important" color="warning" %}} Use sections instead of pages
-for everything on the first and second levels, so all entries directly under `/content/<language>/` as well as all entries directly under e.g.
-`/content/<language>/users/` should be sections instead of pages.
-{{% /alert %}}

 ## Pages

 Pages are [markdown](https://spec.commonmark.org/0.29/) files that contain the